haacked/haacked.com/_posts/archived/2004-06-03-congo-must-has-lots-of-cash.aspx.markdown

 ---
 layout: post
-title: "Just How Much Money Does The Republic Of Congo Have Anyways?"
+title: Just How Much Money Does The Republic Of Congo Have Anyways?
 date: 2004-06-03 -0800
 comments: true
 disqus_identifier: 510
 categories: []
+redirect_from: "/archive/2004/06/02/congo-must-has-lots-of-cash.aspx/"
 ---

 ![Congo Map](/images/Congo.jpg)Apparently I’m not the [only one](http://weblogs.asp.net/rosherove/archive/2004/06/02/146362.aspx "Congo Spam") who’s been contacted by the son of the late Democratic Republic of Congo